 Setting up a trust fund is one of many ways you can transfer money, property, and other assets to your loved ones or worthwhile causes.
-Like a will, it’s an estate planning tool that outlines how your affairs should be handled after you pass.
-But a trust fund actually provides more control, privacy, and specificity.
-It can help you minimize estate taxes and avoid probate, and it can save your beneficiaries time, money, and piles of paperwork.
-A financial advisor can help you make this decision, especially one who specializes in estate planning topics.
+Like a will, it’s an estate planning tool that outlines how your affairs should be handled after your death.
+However, a trust fund can provide more control, privacy and specificity than a will in many situations.
+It can help certain assets avoid probate, and some types of trusts may help reduce estate taxes when properly structured.

 What Is a Trust Fund?